DC transmission system

 Due to the heavy reliance on one transmission corridor and a single converter station in the south, the system is vulnerable to extensive power outages from severe weather (major ice storm, extreme wind event, tornado), fires, or other events.

-The tremendous hydroelectric potential of the Nelson River was untapped until the 1960s, when the technology became available for the long-distance transmission of HVDC electricity.
+The tremendous hydroelectric potential of the Nelson River was untapped in the 1960s when the technology became available for the long-distance transmission of HVDC electricity.
 Currently, about 80 per cent of our electricity is produced by hydroelectric generating stations on the Nelson River.
 Manitoba Hydro has since become world-renowned for research and development in this field.